 So we’re doubling down on our original commitment, taking everything we’ve learned so far and reaching to include another 500 million people by 2025, for a total of 1 billion individuals.
 Alongside that, we’re committing to help 50 million small and micro merchants, with a direct focus on providing 25 million women entrepreneurs with solutions that can help them grow their businesses.

 approximate orders completed

 In partnership with Reid Hoffman’s Masters of Scale podcast, the Mastercard Center for Inclusive Growth's Executive Director Parag Mehta shares how Mastercard and Unilever joined forces to pilot ‘Jaza Duka’ – an innovative solution in Kenya that addresses one of small businesses’ biggest barriers to growth: lack of access to capital.
-Together, Mastercard and Unilever leveraged transaction history to help shop owners in Kenya move from a cash-based system to a more formalized way of doing business with new opportunities for obtaining credit.

 Since 2017, Grameen America has opened 4 new branches including one in Newark, NJ where entrepreneurs like Maryluz, a mother of three who runs an accessories boutique, have been able to access microloans to grow their businesses.
 Now on her second loan from Grameen, Maryluz has been able to purchase merchandise for her store, create a website, and set up a business number to stay in touch with her clients.
 She credits the improvements for increased foot traffic and sales in the store.
 With the revenue from the store, she has been saving and with her punctual loan payments, her credit is steadily increasing.